niermann/holoaverage/docs/overview.rst

 During the acquisition of the series it may happen that the specimen drifts.
 These specimen drifts are detected in the raw alignment step.
 The phase correlation function (see [Meyer02]_) of the central band between consecutive images of the series is used for the detection of these drifts.
 For selection of the central band a low-pass filter is needed.
-The *holoaverage* program uses the same cut-off frequency for this low-pass as for the holographic reconstruction step as given by the parameter :ref:`param-cut_off`.
+The cut-off frequency for this low-pass can be specified by the parameter :ref:`param-align_cut_off` (in reciprocal nanometers).
+If no value is for :ref:`param-align_cut_off` is provided, the same cut off frequency as used for the hologram reconstruction is used, as given by parameter :ref:`param-cut_off`.
-The :ref:`param-cut_off` is given in reciprocal nanometers.

 A region of interest (ROI) from which eventually the holograms are reconstructed can be specified by the :ref:`param-roi` parameters.
 The region of interest is specified by giving the ``left``, ``top``, ``right``, and ``bottom`` pixel coordinates of the